Jump to the main content block

 3. Contact the 3rd-floor service counter of the library at 07-5252000 ext.
 2426/2427.
 Provide your student ID or ID number, name, and book title, and the staff will immediately check and handle the issue.

-The library will record the reader's claim in the "Declare Returned" form.
-The staff will proceed with the renewal and search for the book on behalf of the reader to avoid accumulating fines.
-The reader will be notified of the follow-up progress and result through email.
+The library will record the information provided by the patron in the “Declare Returned” form.
+Staff will first process a renewal and locate the item to prevent additional fines.
+Patrons will be notified of the follow-up progress and outcome via email.

 Penalty for losing or damaging loaned materials